How to Create a Financial Plan to Reach Your Goals

 Here’s the moment of truth.
 You have your end destination in mind, and you know what tools you have available to get there.
 So is it enough?
 If not, what will it take to get there?
 What changes do you need to make in order to reach your goals?
 Or do you need to adjust the goals themselves?

-This part of the process involves a lot of number crunching.
+This part of the personal financial planning process involves a lot of number crunching.
 You need to take stock of, among other things, when you want to retire, how much you want to live off during your retirement years, how much money you’re currently saving, and how much you have invested to see if you’ll be able to reach your goals.

 This is where having a financial planner can make all the difference.
 They’ll be able to crunch all the numbers with complex tools you might not have available to you.
 They’ll also be able to show you whether or not you’re heading in the right direction.

 This is where the rubber meets the road.
 Now that you know where you’re heading and how to get there, it’s time to actually put the plan into place.

 For example, you’ll need to make sure you follow your budget.
 You’ll also need to make appointments with other financial professionals, such as attorneys, investment brokers, insurance brokers, and your employer’s HR department to fully implement the plan.

 Beyond creating your financial plan, remember to consult an expert for assistance and check in on your progress regularly.

 Do I need a financial planner to make a financial plan?

 There are many advantages to working with a financial planner.
 The only disadvantage is cost, which can be prohibitive for some people.